balazsdukai/synthesis-project/index.md

 spatial levels.
 First, movement at building level is analysed.
 Subsequently, indoor movement at building-part level is studied, by constructing a network graph of the underlying building floorplan.
-The structure of this paper is as follows. , describes the case study of TU Delft, the tracking technique and the acquired data that is used in the study.
-In we present our methodology. discusses the obtained results.
+The structure of this paper is as follows.
+Section *Case description*, describes the case study of TU Delft, the tracking technique and the acquired data that is used in the study.
+In section *Methodology* we present our methodology.
+Section *Results* discusses the obtained results.
-Finally, in , we present our concluding remarks and recommendations.
+Finally, in section *Conclusion and Recommendations*, we present our concluding remarks and recommendations.

 ## Case description